caporaso-lab/developing-with-qiime2/_sources/back-matter/glossary.md

 Output
   Objects returned by an {term}`action`.
 Can be {term}`artifact(s) <Artifact>` or {term}`visualization(s) <Visualization>`.

+Pairwise sequence alignment
+  1. (noun) A hypothesis about which positions in a pair of biological sequences (i.e., a DNA, RNA, or protein sequence) were derived from a common ancestral sequence position.
+  2. (verb) The process of generating a pairwise sequence alignment (noun).
+  For additional detail, see the *Pairwise Sequence Alignment* chapter of [*An Introduction to Applied Bioinformatics*](https://readiab.org) {cite}`iab-2`.

 Parameter
   A value that alters the behavior of an {term}`action`.